andybalholm/redwood/starlark.md

 It imports the `json`, `math`, and `time` modules that are available in the Starlark REPL, and several modules from github.com/qri-io/starlib (`base64`, `bsoup`, `csv`, `hash`, `html`, `http`, `re`, and `yaml`).

+The output from Starlark functions (`print` statements and error tracebacks) goes to a CSV log file specified with the `starlark-log` configuration option.

 ### Predefined Functions

 - `lookup_host`: does a DNS lookup and returns the IP address.